nod-ai/ossci-fleet/README.md

 # OSSCI Cluster User Guide

 This guide describes how to setup your environment from anywhere on **AMD network or VPN** to access and utilize the AMD OSSCI Cluster.
-All the MI300x nodes in this cluster are on an AMD service called Conductor.
-This allows them to be on the same corporate network and be able to communicate with each other even though geographically, they are located across the country.
+All the MI300x nodes in this cluster.
 We have setup infrastructure so that these nodes are behind a kubernetes scheduler.
 This provides us with an easy way to allocate MI300 resources on demand instead of reserving and blocking off whole nodes.
 The goal is to improve our utilization of this scarce resource while making it available to a much larger crowd.

 ## Step 1: Kubernetes Setup
 Run these two commands to pull in all the required dependencies and set the appropriate configurations to enable kubernetes on your system: